xavierbellagamba/GroundMotionRecordClassifier/README.md

 # GroundMotionRecordClassifier
 Bellagamba et al. (2019) A neural network for automated quality screening of ground motion records from small magnitude earthquakes

+Data is provided in the 'data' folder in the form of a csv file and a SQLite database containing the quality metrics and IM used in paper.
+Note that both files provide the same data

-Dependencies: python 3.X, numpy, os, csv
+Dependencies of the classifiers: python 3.X, numpy, os, csv

 Perform classification of quality ground motion records as described in Bellagamba et al. (2019) A neural network for automated quality screening of ground motion records from small magnitude earthquakes.
 Results are stored in a result folder in the same way the data is given by appending the scores yhat_low and yhat_high for resemblance to low and high quality ground motion records, respectively.